Marriage and Family Therapist Resume Examples

 - Collaboration: Ability to work alongside other healthcare professionals such as psychiatrists, social workers, and occupational therapists to provide a comprehensive treatment approach.

-- Cultural Competence: Demonstrated ability to work with clients from diverse cultural backgrounds, ensuring inclusive and respectful therapy experiences.
+- Cultural Competence: Demonstrated ability to work with clients from diverse cultural backgrounds, so inclusive and respectful therapy experiences.

 - Communication Skills: Strong verbal and written communication skills necessary for maintaining clear client documentation and effective counseling.